getcarina/getcarina.com/_getting-started/2015-10-26-overview-of-carina.md

 For Docker Swarm clusters, nodes are composed of a Swarm agent, a Docker Engine, and your Docker containers.
 The Swarm agent accepts commands from the Swarm manager to run containers on its node.
 It then communicates with the Docker Engine to actually run the containers.
 The Docker Engine is a container runtime that builds and runs your Docker containers.

 For Kubernetes clusters, masters are composed of the Kubernetes API, the scheduler and the controller.
 Nodes are composed of the kubelet and kube-proxy services that allows them to host Pods and other Kubernetes resources.
+For now, new Kubernetes clusters will be configured on a single node, so that the master and node are on the same LXC instance.

 #### Docker containers